See also:

 These homes have open floor plans, bright kitchens, stunning great rooms, spacious and dual owner’s suites, luxurious baths, and inviting outdoor living spaces.

+If you want a ton of variety and options, you have to give The Villages the edge in the home styles department.
 But if you prefer to have to sort through fewer styles to find the one you like, you might go with Solivita here.

 Want to Learn More About Solivita?